rgryta/NoPrint/README.md

 ## Development

 If you'd like to develop for this package (for some reason) then it's rather straightforward.
 On Windows start `init.bat` command (WSL2 required).
 This will install a local WSL2 image with small Ubuntu environment and set up virtual environment for you.
-If you're already using Unix-based system, you can just use `init.sh` that set's up Python virtual environment.
+If you're already using Unix-based system, you can just use `init.sh` as that will create Python virtual environment.

 Before creating Pull Request, make sure that your tests are passing.
 This is a small package so I want to maintain 100% coverage - `# pragma: no cover` is only allowed in very specific scenarios (like single line method wrapper).